klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

     throw new Error("Failed to create guess");
   }

-  // This is similar to triggering a view update in Angular revalidatePath(`/game/${gameId}`);
+  // Trigger a revalidation of the game page revalidatePath(`/game/${gameId}`);

   return createdGuess;